yusufklncc/Hackintosh-for-All-Computers/guide/usb.md

 1. Open the **Recovery** pane, pick the macOS you want, and press download.

-    The rows under the top one are named releases. **The top row is the newest macOS** - it asks Apple for whatever is being served today.
-The board table OpenCore ships records those boards as `latest` and never names the release, so neither does the row; press **Ask Apple which one that is** and it will, from Apple's own metadata.
+    The rows under the top one are named releases. **The top row is the newest macOS** - it asks Apple for whatever is being served today rather than for a version number.

+    The board table OpenCore ships records those boards as `latest` and never names the release, so the name beside it comes from `data/mac.toml`, which this repository refreshes from Apple's own metadata. **Check with Apple** asks Apple directly, for today's answer.

     It saves `BaseSystem.dmg` and `BaseSystem.chunklist` into a `com.apple.recovery.boot` folder.